National Event For Small Business Owners Helps Them Use Technology To Grow Their Business

-September 9, 2022 – Matt Disher, President of Southwest Networks, an IT services company serving small business owners in the Inland Empire, is officially a host of the first annual Small Business Tech Day happening December 15th.
+Paul Marchese, president of Marchese Computer Products, Inc., WNY's oldest IT services company serving small business owners in Western New York, is officially a host of the first annual Small Business Tech Day happening on December 15th.

 —

-This FREE online event includes celebrities like Shark Tank’s Kevin O’Leary, former FBI counter-terrorism and counterintelligence operative Eric O’Neill and best-selling author and entrepreneur extraordinaire Mike Michalowicz.
+This FREE online event includes invited celebrities like Shark Tank’s Kevin O’Leary, former FBI counter-terrorism and counterintelligence operative Eric O’Neill, and best-selling author and entrepreneur extraordinaire Mike Michalowicz.

 The event is designed to help small businesses equip themselves with the best technology and practices available today to increase productivity and profitability and protect them against online threats.

 “With companies relying on work-from-anywhere solutions, cloud computing and needing access to everything from anywhere at any time, it’s more important than ever to make sure small businesses know what’s available to them in a quickly changing landscape.
-Businesses can improve productivity and profitability if they have the right tools, software, and support,” said Matt Disher, President of Southwest Networks.
-“It’s also important that we educate everyone on how small businesses are targets of online scams, theft, and ransomware.
-We want to make sure they understand the different threats so that they don’t become victims.”
+They and their employees can improve their quality of life while increasing productivity and profitability if they have the right tools, software and support,” said Paul Marchese, president of Marchese Computer Products, Inc. “It’s also important they know how small businesses and their employees can be targets of online scams, theft or ransom and have the security to ensure they don’t become victims.”

 Contact Info: